How To Train For A Half Marathon: 9 Expert Tips For A Successful Race

 #8: Set a Reasonable Goal

-An important aspect of how to prepare for a half marathon is to set a reasonable goal.
-If you are planning to run your first half marathon, just set the goal of finishing.
-That in and of itself is an incredible accomplishment.
+An important aspect of preparing for a half marathon is setting a reasonable goal.
+If you plan to run the half marathon for the first time, just set the goal of finishing.
+That, in and of itself, is an incredible accomplishment.

-If you have run a half marathon before and want to improve upon your time, try to set reasonable goals so that you are not setting yourself up for failure.
+If you have run a half marathon before and want to improve your time, try to set reasonable goals so that you do not set yourself up for failure.

 Experienced runners who have been running for several years but who have only run one or two half marathons, or beginners who have only run one half marathon, can expect to make much more significant improvements between two subsequent races, provided their training cycle goes well, and they run a smart race.